Fladry

 Fladry is a rope mounted along the top of a fence, from which are suspended strips of fabric or colored flags, that will flap in a breeze.
 They are intended to deter wolves from crossing the line.
 Fladry lines have been used for this purpose for several centuries, traditionally for hunting wolves in Eastern Europe.
-They may be used to protect livestock in small pastures from wolves.
-They are effective temporarily, as the novelty may soon wear off, usually between three and five months.
+They may be used to protect livestock in small pastures from wolves and coyotes.
+They are effective temporarily, as the novelty may soon wear off once the line has been crossed, and particularly if the strips are coiled by the wind.
+The fladry lines can also be electrified, making so-called "turbo fladry".

 Sometimes this technique is used to alert horses and cattle to the presence of a fence, as the use of smoothwire fences and one strand of electric may not be seen by an animal unfamiliar with such.

 The use of fladry also has been suggested among techniques to prevent wolves from being attracted to dead stock that may be in conditions that make it difficult for ranchers to remove or bury the carcasses, which endangers the livestock herd once the wolves are attracted.